 Encryption algorithms live in the bowels of your device and are only manipulated by the device.

 Passwords are meant to be typed into little boxes on the screen by busy, nearsighted, tired humans like us.
 Passwords have to be entities that humans can manipulate.
-Not only do we need to be able to type the little monsters, we need to be able to remember them.
-A lot of them.
-To truly protect your accounts, you need to use a different password for. every. single. account.
-Which means you need to memorize a whole bunch of long random strings of characters.
+Not only do we need to be able to type the passwords, we need to be able to remember them.
+To truly protect your accounts, you need to use a different password for every single account.

 And it gets worse.
 There is little consistency in how websites handle passwords.
 Most sites limit the length of passwords they will accept.
 Many have very fussy requirements for the form that a password may take: include at least one of these characters, none of this type, the first character can’t be punctuation, etc., so on.
 Sometimes even generating a password that a particular site will accept is a major headache; much less memorizing it afterward.